Think of incidents in your life that you wished never occurred.

-A direct follow up to TSC & FSR, this game was originally released episodically on japanese cellphones between 2005 and 2007.
-It recieved a widespread release on consoles & personal computers in 2018.
+A direct follow up to TSC & FSR, this game was originally released episodically on Japanese cellphones between 2005 and 2007.
+It received a widespread release on consoles & personal computers in 2018.

 Meanwhile, the Matchmaker arc follows Tsuki and Osato, two agents of the Regional Adjustment Bureau, as they go through their “adjustment” routine while confronting an enemy from Tsuki’s past.

 The Placebo Arc once again follows Tokio Morishima, now an amnesiac, who has been hired to investigate the secrets behind the 25th Ward while trying to recover his own past.

 It is interesting to point out that the tagline for this game is actually “Kill the Life” rather than “Kill the Past”, even though erasing one’s past is still a relevant theme within the game.

 “Kill the Life” actually refers to the shadow of Uehara Kamui, threatening to awaken once again to destroy “the life” (i.e., the “everyday life” or lifestyle of the 25th Ward).